learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 > -  Conclusions including potential problems
 > -  References

-Data science projects at flatiron school include two forms of documentation, the Jupyer Notebook and the Readme.
+Data science projects at flatiron school include two forms of documentation, the **Jupyer Notebook** and the **Readme**.
 The jupyter notebook is the long-form documentation of the analysis and the readme is a short summary and provides guidance to navigate the repository structure.

 In the Jupyter notebook, you capture the requirements Jeff Leek describes in these sections